Top 8 SEO Mistakes Brands Make During a Website Redesign

-Redirecting is when a developer does a little magic behind the scenes to tell search engines that a page no longer exists at that address, but can be found at this new one.
+Redirecting is when our Iowa web development team does a little magic behind the scenes to tell search engines that a page no longer exists at that address, but can be found at this new one.
 It’s like setting up a forwarding address when you move.

 What Happens When You Mass Redirect Unique URLs to One Page?

 The last thing you want to do is tell search engines that all of your previously keyword rich articles should be directed to a general landing page that holds no actual copy, but a list of the blog titles.
 Most blog landing pages are database-driven, which means a piece of code is pulling in a summary of the article but no copy or words exist on the page (they exist on others).
 Bing and Google will recognize that your old keywords are no longer on the page and you will drop in overall organic traffic and rankings.
 Don’t be lazy about transferring articles, point all the old article URLs to the new blog pages, and you’ll be sure to maintain all of their SEO value.

 SEO Mistake 2: Ignoring ‘Inconsequential’ URLs in 301 Redirect Mapping.

 So maybe a page doesn’t get a lot of traffic, but it’s still important to include a redirect if the page has been indexed by a search engine.
 If it appears in the search results and someone clicks on it, your site will return a 404 error.
 These errors are all logged by search engines and reflect poorly on the website.
 After we’ve launched a new site we have our Iowa web developers monitor these errors in search console and get them fixed as soon as possible.

 Did You Know That Google has a “Crawl Budget” for Your Website?